History of NATO in Timeline

 2009: France Returns to Integrated Military Command

-In 2010, under President Viktor Yanukovych, Ukraine reaffirmed its non-aligned status and renounced aspirations of joining NATO.
+In 2010, under President Viktor Yanukovych, Ukraine re-affirmed its non-aligned status and renounced aspirations of joining NATO.

-October 2011: NATO Mission in Libya Ends After Gaddafi's Death
+October 2011: NATO mission in Libya ends

 By the end of the mission in October 2011, after the death of Colonel Gaddafi, NATO planes had flown about 9,500 strike sorties against pro-Gaddafi targets.